 An exemplary educator, practitioner and leader, Dr. Arthur A. Dugoni served as dean of the dental school from 1978-2006 and is one of the most respected figures in the dental profession.
-He is currently president of the American Dental Association Foundation, the philanthropic branch of the ADA dedicated to improving the oral health of Americans.
 In 2004, he became the first and only person in the United States or Canada to have a dental school named in his honor while holding the position of dean.

 Throughout his career, Dugoni has held numerous leadership positions in organized dentistry and has served as president of the American Dental Association, the American Dental Education Association, the American Dental Association Foundation, the American Board of Orthodontics and the California Dental Association.
 Dugoni was a member of the Council of the FDI World Dental Federation for nine years and served as treasurer and member of the FDI Executive Committee for six years.

 In 1978, he took the helm as dean of the dental school, 30 years following his graduation as valedictorian and student body president of the College of Physicians & Surgeons (forerunner to the University of the Pacific).
 During his 28 years as dean, Dugoni was credited with developing and managing many innovations that have taken the dental school to its current level of national prominence, including the enhancement of the humanistic model of education.
 "At Pacific we build people, and along the way they become doctors," is one of Dugoni's famous mantras.

 Although Dugoni concluded his deanship in 2006, he continues to be involved with the school and the university as dean emeritus, professor of orthodontics and senior executive for development.